pyrogram/pyrogram/docs/source/start/auth.rst

 the `Bot Father`_.
 Bot tokens replace the users' phone numbers only — you still need to :doc:`configure a Telegram API key <../start/setup>` with Pyrogram, even when using bots.

 The authorization process is automatically managed.
-All you need to do is choose a ``session_name`` (can be anything, usually your bot username) and pass your bot token using the ``bot_token`` parameter.
+All you need to do is choose a ``name`` (can be anything, usually your bot username) and pass your bot token using the ``bot_token`` parameter.
 The session file will be named after the session name, which will be ``my_bot.session`` for the example below.